-The Company emphasizes personnel development because the Company believes that personnel is an important factor to boost up the Company to be number one leader in the aluminum packaging industry.
+The Company emphasizes personnel development because the Company believes that personnel is an important factor in boosting the Company to be the number one leader in the aluminum packaging industry.
 The Company has provided internal and external training, which is divided into 3 courses as follows:

-- Basic Courses: Training to review the understanding of work and enhance work efficiency as well as create a good attitude to work such as employee orientation Work regulations (WI), general knowledge of company regulations, etc. - Development courses: Training employees at the supervisor levels and above or a person who is preparing for a supervisory position or above which will be promoted and enhanced the efficiency of employees to manage subordinates to be effective, such as skills for supervisors, and executives safety. - Specific courses: Training related to the work that employees are performing, such as the new accounting standards, new machine techniques, or training new stock exchange rules for company secretary, etc.
+- Basic Courses: Training to review the understanding of work and enhance work efficiency as well as create a good attitude to work such as employee orientation Work regulations (WI), general knowledge of company regulations, etc. - Development courses: Training employees at the supervisor levels and above or a person who is preparing for a supervisory position or above which will be promoted and enhance the efficiency of employees to manage subordinates to be effective, such as skills for supervisors, and executives safety. - Specific courses: Training related to the work that employees are performing, such as the new accounting standards, new machine techniques, or training new stock exchange rules for company secretary, etc.

-In 2022, the Company has organized training courses for employees in a total of 109 courses, totaling 33,222 hours, representing the average number of hours of training for employees per year as 29.27 hours per person per year including the budget for training expenses in total 341,116.59 Baht.
+In 2023, the Company has organized training courses for employees in a total of 149 courses, totaling 32,301 hours, representing the average number of hours of training for employees per year as 27.84 hours per person per year including the budget for training expenses in total 374,921.20 Baht.